meetuparchive/sassquatch2/README.md

 `grunt hologram`    | Rebuilds Hologram docs
 `grunt clean`       | Cleans compiled docs and CSS in `docs/build`

+### Creating a release
+Until I write the script for creating a release, this is the process:

+1. merge changes from `develop` into `master`
+2. increment the version number in `bower.json`
+3. commit the result & push
+4. `git tag -a vX.X.X -m "tag message"`
+5. git push origin vX.X.X

+Once the tag ref is pushed to origin the version is available to install in chapstick or elsewhere.

 ### Building to `gh-pages`
 As of 6/3/2014, building to `gh-pages` is still a manual process until we get around to setting up proper versioning for src/built files.